Description-Based Text Similarity: Introduction

-We show that such retrieval based on description is achievable: given training data consisting of \texttt{<description, text>} pairs, we can train a descriptions encoder and a text encoder that learns to represent items such that the descriptions and the texts they describe are close in embedding space (\S\ref{sec:training}).
+We show that retrieval based on description is achievable: given training data consisting of \texttt{<description, text>} pairs, we can train a descriptions encoder and a text encoder that learn to represent items such that the descriptions and the texts they describe are close in embedding space (\S\ref{sec:training}).
 These vector encodings can then be used in a standard similarity-based retrieval setting.

-Figure \ref{fig:main} shows three queries that did not appear in the training data, and their top-4 retrieved items, over a corpus of 10M wikipedia sentences.
+Figure \ref{fig:main} shows four queries that did not appear in the training data, and their top-4 retrieved items, over a corpus of almost 10M wikipedia sentences.

-To obtain the training data (\S\ref{sec:data}), we observe that the reverse direction of the process, going from a text to its description, is a task that can quite easily be performed either by crowd-workers, or, as we do in this work, by large language models such as \texttt{GPT-3} \cite{brown2020language} and \texttt{Codex} \cite{chen2021evaluating}.
-We thus use the \texttt{davinci-text-03} model to generate descriptions of sentences that we sampled from Wikipedia, and use the result as our training corpus, which we also make publicly available.
+To obtain the training data (\S\ref{sec:data}), we observe that the reverse direction of the process, going from a text to its description, is a task that can quite easily be performed either by crowd-workers, or, as we do in this work, by large language models such as \texttt{GPT-3} \citep{brown2020language} and \texttt{Codex} \citep{chen2021evaluating}.
+We thus use the \texttt{davinci-text-03} model to generate descriptions of sentences sampled from Wikipedia, and use the result as our training corpus.
 Each sentence can accommodate many different descriptions, pertaining to different aspects of the text.
 We therefore produce five different descriptions for each text, in addition to incorrect descriptions, to be used as negative examples.

-This work demonstrates how we can leverage the strengths of LLMs to achieve a task that is not achievable by LLMs alone: retrieving texts, based on descriptions, from large text collections.
-The description-based retrieval capability we demonstrate in this work can serve as a useful component to enhance discovery ability in many data-intensive domains, and especially in professional domains such legal, medical or scientific search.
+We find the models trained on this data to excel in both human (\cref{sec:human}) and automatic (\cref{sec:adv}) evaluation.